Skip to Content

 Can you plant poinsettias outside?

 The holidays are over.
-Should you place your poinsettia plant on the compost pile, or can you grow it outdoors next spring and summer?
+Should you place your poinsettia plant on the compost pile, or can it be grown outside next spring and summer?

-If you have enjoyed growing this pretty plant indoors in a pot, you will love growing poinsettia outdoors, too.
-Transplanting poinsettias outdoors can be done in spring or early summer either in a pot or in a semi sunny garden bed.
+If you have enjoyed growing this beautiful plant indoors in a pot, you will love growing poinsettias outdoors, too.
+Transplanting poinsettias outdoors can be done in spring or early summer, either in a pot or in the ground in a semi-sunny garden bed.

-Your hardiness zone plays a part in deciding which to do since freezing temperatures will kill poinsettias.
+Your hardiness zone plays a role in deciding which to do, since freezing temperatures will kill poinsettias.

 Poinsettia growing outdoors near some red steps.